taskless/loader-js/README.md

 - Automatic correlation of API failures and root causes
 - Local NDJSON logging that works with your existing tools

-Running in local mode requires no account or API key - just install and go.

 # Getting Started

 ```bash